"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge

 \subsection{Data Statistics}

-We collected 19,696 instances with subjective user requests and subjective-knowledge-grounded responses in total.
+We collected a total of 19,696 instances consisting of subjective user requests and subjective-knowledge-grounded responses.
 The average length of the subjective user request and the agent response is 8.75 and 24.07 tokens, respectively.
-While most of the instances contain a single entity, there are 1,047 instances where multiple entities are compared (like Dialogue 2 in Figure 1).
-Each instance requires on average 3.88 subjective knowledge snippets.
-To help identify the subjective knowledge-seeking user request, we randomly sample another 18,383 dialogues with non-subjective user requests from the original MultiWOZ dataset.
+While most of the instances contain a single entity, there are 1,047 instances where multiple entities are compared (like Dialogue 2 in Figure \ref{fig:example}).
+On average, each instance requires 3.88 subjective knowledge snippets.
+To help identify the subjective knowledge-seeking user request, we also randomly sample another 18,383 dialogues with non-subjective user requests from the original MultiWOZ dataset.

 We split the dataset into training (75\%), validation (10.8\%), and test (14.2\%) sets.
-Table \ref{tab:stat} shows the detailed statistics of each subset.
-Our validation and test sets contain two subsets: the \textit{seen} subset where the aspects of these instances are included in the training set, and the \textit{unseen} subset where the aspects are not included in the training set.
-The unseen subset is designed to evaluate models’ generalizability to arbitrary aspects.
+Table \ref{tab:stat} presents the detailed statistics of each subset.
+Both the validation and test sets contain two subsets: the \textit{seen} subset where the aspects of these instances are included in the training set, and the \textit{unseen} subset where the aspects are not included in the training set.
+The unseen subset is designed to evaluate models’ ability to generalize to arbitrary aspects.